-The Uber Driver App has come a long way over the years.
-What used to only be an app to accept ride requests is now a massive portal that allows Uber drivers to do just about everything they would need to do to manage their account, get help, and find resources.
-Every help article published by Uber is available inside the app, so drivers never need a PC or laptop to get help.
+The Uber driver app has come a long way over the years.
+What used to only be an app to accept ride requests is now a massive portal that allows Uber drivers to do just about everything they would need to manage their account and get help from Uber.

-The driver app is an impressively comprehensive resource, but it isn’t very well organized.
+The driver app is an impressively comprehensive tool with tons of features, but it isn’t very well organized.
 Some essential things you need to do — like submit a simple question to an Uber rep or report an accident — are typically buried behind menus, links, and chains of help articles.

 Uber Driver App Home Screen